 Written by Sean McPheat |

-Many salespeople ask us about the best way to broach the subject of taking notes in a client meeting.
+From time to time on our Sales Courses we’re asked about the best way to broach the subject of taking notes in a client meeting.
 Some actually state they’re worried about asking or simply taking out their notebooks because it may put the client off or slow down the meeting.